hungcq/knowledge-repo/wip/the-molecule-of-more.md

     - Cold & calculating
     - Ruthless & devoid of emotion, better ability to suppress emotion
     - Interested more in winning competitions
+  - Creative genius (info from Chap 4):
+    - Good at abstract thinking & creativity
+    - Suppressed H&N functioning (empathy is needed to understand what is going on in other people's mind)
+    - -> Poor at social interaction & human relationship
+    - Focus on internal world of ideas, neglect things in the real world
+    - Passionate about people but have little patience for them as individual
+    - Risk of mental illness
+#### Additional info
+- Early success can positively influence persistence: having a confident expectation of success (self-efficacy)
+- Attention deficit hyperactivity disorder (ADHD):
+  - Symptoms: poor focus & concentration, poor impulse control
+  - Seen most often in children: not fully developed frontal lobes
+  - Consequences:
+    - High-risk, pleasure-seeking behavior: drug addiction, early sexual activity, obesity
+    - Unable to focus -> can't extract resources from the env
+    - Difficulty making friends
+    - Overreaction
+  - Treatment: medication to increase dopamine level
+- Dopamine can suppress feelings of guilt (H&N emotion) -> can lead to deceit/violence
+- Cheating to win: dopamine surge from winning (evolutionary cause) make us want to win more
 - Norepinephrine (adrenaline in the brain): H&N chemical of fight or flight (panic)
 - Out of willpower: give up easily when frustrated
 - Psychotherapy to treat addiction: